Rank and Rent

 - 4 How are Rank and Rent different from other models?

-What are the Rank and Rent SEO model?
+What is the Rank and Rent SEO model?

 The rank and rent SEO model is a simple yet quite ingenious concept.
 It is a type of SEO where someone builds the ranking of a website for local search terms and then rents that website out to local businesses.